KevinStirling/youngk.me_v3/content/posts/godot-4-tilemaps.md

 ![tilemap_layer](/images/posts/tilemap_layer.png "tilemap")

-Initially, for the sake of rapid prototyping, I was dumping all of the logic for moving the snake into the `GameManager.gd` file.
-This would soon change, because its foolish and bad.

 I created a `Snake` scene and added a `Snake.gd` script to the root `StaticBody2d` node, as well as adding a `Sprite2d` and `CollisionShape2d` of course.

 Here's what that script looks like at the moment for just covering the movement.